harinikotteeswaran-create/Disease-Diagnosis-Using-Multiple-Features/README.md

 ## How to Run the Project

 1. Clone or download this repository.
-2. Open `Disease Diagnosis Project.ipynb` using Jupyter Notebook or Google Colab.
+2. Open `Disease Diagnosis Project.ipynb` using  Google Colab.
 3. Make sure `Thyroid_Diff.csv` is available in the required location.
 4. Run the notebook cells sequentially.
 5. View the data analysis, visualizations, model training, and evaluation results.